psydeolite/ap-final/README.md

 Use
 =============
-To play: click on piano keys with the mouse, or use the keyboard (qwerty row for white keys, row above for black keys) To record: Select a channel to which you want to record, press record button, and play.
+To play: click on piano keys with the mouse, or use the keyboard (qwerty row for white keys, row above for black keys)<br/>
+To record: Select a channel to which you want to record, press record button, and play.
 To stop recording, press stop button.
 Recording onto a channel with an existing track in it will overwrite the track.
-To clear a channel, press record and record an empty sequence.
+To clear a channel, press record and record an empty sequence. <br/>
-To clear: Press the clear button to clear all channels.
+To clear: Press the clear button to clear all channels. <br/>
 To save: Press the save button.
-Save as a .mid file.
+Save as a .mid file. <br/>

 Play with the synthesizer.
 You can either play it by using your mouse or by using your keyboard.
 Use the QWERTY row to play the white keys (middle C starting at Q) and use the row above to play the black keys.